Q: What criteria are you looking for in selecting GLOBE Scholars?

 Q: How much does the GLOBE program cost?
 Are scholarships available?

 A: The GLOBE program works on an exchange basis, where students pay UNC tuition and fees at their regular in state or out of state rate for the two semesters they spend abroad.
 A study trip fee charged at each institution and travel and living expenses in Copenhagen and Hong Kong make up the difference in cost from UNC.
-Each GLOBE Scholar is awarded a $5,000 scholarship, divided between the fall and spring semesters of junior year, to help offset the costs of the program.
+Each GLOBE Scholar is awarded a $5,000 scholarship, divided between the spring semesters of junior year and the fall semester of senior year, to help offset the costs of the program.

 Q: What Areas of Emphasis can I do with GLOBE?